 There isn’t any dresser or any drawers beyond the 2 that are part of the closet.
 Not a big deal for an airport hotel, but when I spend a few nights at a hotel, I prefer to unpack from my suitcase.

-The room was fine, and a huge improvement from what the rooms used to be like.
+The room was fine, and a huge improvement from what the rooms were before.
 One complaint is the dirty air vent.
 Despite all the work prettying things up, the air vent in the bathroom was quite dusty.
 A pet peeve of mine, but yuck.

-My stay here was brief, only arriving late at night to sleep before an early flight the next day.
+This stay was brief, only arriving late at night to sleep before an early flight the next day.
 In the morning I used the gym, and went to Palmyra restaurant for breakfast.

 Hyatt Regency Los Angeles Airport Bottom Line